Coronavirus and Appraisers: Your Questions Answered

 Most important is to stay up to date on developments as they are occurring rapidly.
 The Center for Disease Control and Prevention is providing daily, even hourly updates.
 Click here for the CDC’s website.
 Check the website often.

 The Appraisal Foundation is not a public health authority.
 Our assistance only applies to the impact on the profession.
 For public health information, the public health authorities leading on this issue are the Centers for Disease Control and Prevention and the World Health Organization .

 My state has declared a lock down for all non-essential services.
 Are appraisers in my state defined as an a non-essential service or an essential service?

 Your state appraisal regulator is in the best position to answer this question.
 The Appraisal Subcommittee has contact information for all state regulators on its website.
 Click here for all state regulator contact information.

-The AQB-approved exam administrators, AMP, PSI and Pearson VUE, intend to continue offering exams at this time, and have upgraded safety procedures.
-To get the most up-to-date information for each test administrator, click on these links: AMP, PSI and Pearson Vue .
+The AQB-approved exam administrators, AMP, PSI and Pearson VUE, are doing their best to continue offering exams at this time, and they have upgraded safety procedures.
+To get the most up-to-date information for each test administrator, click on these links: AMP, PSI and Pearson Vue.
 AMP has not provided updated safety procedures at the time.
 We will link to them as soon as they do.